 YOUR LIFT/S may be a health and environmental hazard.

-It is up to you (the owner) to ensure your getting what you paid for.
+It is up to you (the owner) to ensure you're getting what you paid for.

 Your lift pit area may not be clean, nor hazard free.